-is true, and because of the second axiom Rac is also true; according to the third axiom c is distinct from a and b.
+Let us clarify what these say: We start with an object a in the domain of individuals.
+According to the third axiom there must be a thing b for which R(a, b) is true; and because of the first axiom, b must be different from a.
+For b there must further be a thing c for which R(b, c) is true, and because of the second axiom R(a, c) is also true; according to the third axiom c is distinct from a and b.
 For c there must again be a thing d for which R(c, d) is true.
-For this thing R(a, d) and Rbd are also true, and d is distinct from a, b, c.
+For this thing R(a, d) and R(b, d) are also true, and d is distinct from a, b, c.
 The method of this consideration here has no end; and it shows us we cannot satisfy the axioms with a finite domain of individuals.
-On the other hand we can easily show satisfaction by an infinite domain of individuals: We take the integers as individuals and substitute the relation "x is less than y" for R(x, y) [notation!]; one sees immediately that all three axioms are satisfied.
+On the other hand we can easily show satisfaction by an infinite domain of individuals: We take the integers as individuals and substitute the relation "x is less than y" for R(x, y); one sees immediately that all three axioms are satisfied.

-It is the same with the axioms [notation! typesetting changed]
+It is the same with the axioms

-$$(Ex)(y)S(y,x) ,$$
+$$(Ex)(y)\overline{S(y,x)} ,$$